 - Selected based upon the hazard to the worker

 - Regularly inspected, maintained, and replaced as necessary

 - Properly removed, cleaned, and stored or disposed of, as applicable

 4. Clean any surfaces or equipment you work with on-site.

 Keep in mind, the CDC recommends wearing disposable gloves when cleaning and disinfecting surfaces as well as cleaning your hands after removing gloves.

 Ask buyers about available cleaning supplies, and if they aren’t able to provide them, ask if there is an on-site supervisor who can let you know the location of the nearest restroom where you can wash your hands.

 With shortages of disinfectant cleaners and hand sanitizer around the country, we understand it may be hard to find proper cleaning agents.
-The CDC has posted cleaning and disinfecting tips, along with a list of disinfectants for use against Coronavirus.
+The CDC has posted cleaning and disinfecting tips, including updated guidelines for sanitizing electronic devices, along with a list of disinfectants for use against Coronavirus.
 Using this list, try searching for the brand and product name along with its main active ingredient to look for available products online.

 - Center for Disease Control (CDC)—COVID-19 Resources